Where was Wolf Hall filmed?

 "Just to be able to walk our cast across that space which we knew Henry, Jane Seymour, and Thomas Cromwell had walked through in their time 500 years before was an extraordinary experience.
 The tapestries on the walls are said to be, after the Crown Jewels, the most valuable thing that England owns."

-Wolf Hall: The Mirror and the Light is available on BBC One and BBC iPlayer.
+Wolf Hall: The Mirror and the Light is available on BBC iPlayer, with episodes continuing to air every Sunday at 9pm on BBC One.

 If you're looking for more to watch, check out our TV Guide and Streaming Guide or visit our Drama hub for more news and features.
 For more from the biggest stars in TV, listen to The Radio Times podcast.